osisoft/OCS-Docs/Content_Portal/How_To_Guides/Add-Org/clients.md

     Use this name to identify the application that will use this client.

-1. Optionally, check the box **Allow Refresh Token** if the application will use refresh tokens to keep users logged in to OCS.
+1. (Optional) Select the **Allow Refresh Token** check box if the application uses refresh tokens to keep users logged in to OCS.

 1. Enter the **Allowed Redirect URL(s)** for the application.
 This will be specified by the application when authenticating against OCS, and the OCS identity server will direct back to this URL after successful authentication.